BlueHephaestus/A1-virtual-nematode/README.md

 So A2 is starting to implement CTRNN derivations for selfmod, and that's where i'm leaving this repo for now.

+EDIT: Actually I don't feel I understand exactly why CTRNNs would be better than normal RNNs (I just understood that continous-time was different than I thought), and normal discrete time RNNs are what I have been designing and using so far, so i'm going to continue with normal RNNs. (also that's what the connectomes use)

 On to Model A-2!